Ko-bukusa Cloth (Tea-things) (turugaokakandou)

 Size (cm) : W16.0 x H15.0

-Product Name : Ko-bukusa Cloth (Tea-things) (turugaokakandou)
+Product : Ko-bukusa Cloth (Tea-things) (turugaokakandou)

 Size (cm) : W16.0 x H15.0

-Remark : Please note that the pattern may be different from the picture shown due to the cutting process.
-Please be forewarned.
+Other : The pattern may be different from the image shown due to the cutting process.
+Please understand this in advance.

 Other : Gift wrapping service available

-Customer Reviews
+Reviews

-Product Description
+Description

 An item for tea ceremony, good for interior decoration, too.